MicrosoftDocs/windows-powershell-docs/docset/windows/storage/set-resiliencysetting.md

 - Mirror.
 The minimum is two for two-way mirror or three for three-way mirror.
-The maxmium is eight times the number of data copies.
+The maximum is eight times the number of data copies.
 - Parity.
 The minimum is three for single parity and seven for dual parity.
 The maximum is eight for single parity and 17 for dual parity.